zynksoftware/Zynk-Workflow/_docs/Ebay-Connector/Uploading-Inventory-to-eBay.md

 redirect_from: "/article/777-uploading-inventory-to-ebay"
 title: Uploading Inventory to eBay
 ---
 This task will upload inventory status information to eBay in XML format.
-You must provide either the ItemID or the SKU of the product to update, the SKU is provided but does not match only the ItemID will be used.
+Both single and multi-variation listings are supported.

-As mentioned above, it is possible to update your inventory with a SKU.
-However, when you create the listing in eBay for your product you must set the InventoryTrackingMethod to SKU.
-This is a limitation of the eBay API.
+Depending upon the inventory tracking method on each listing, you must provide either the ItemID or the SKU of the listing to update.
+When dealing with a multi-varition listing using the ItemID tracking method, both the SKU and ItemID must be provided.
+The task includes an option to automatically look up the ItemID if this cannot be provided, see below for more details.

 ## Settings
 ### Connection